bastienyoussfi/astro-blog/src/content/posts/cache-servers.md

   - learning
 ---

-# Caching 101: A beginner's point of view
+# A beginner's point of view

-After spending countless hours optimizing my AI-powered applications and dealing with ElevenLabs API rate limits, I've learned that caching is far more nuanced than most developers think.
+After spending countless hours optimizing my AI-powered applications and dealing with API rate limits, I've learned that caching is far more nuanced than most developers think.
 Sure, we all know it's about "storing stuff to make things faster," but the reality is much more complex and fascinating.
-Let me share what I've discovered about caching servers and the entire caching ecosystem.
+I’m sharing everything today so you might avoid doing the same mistakes in the future.
+By the end of this article you’ll know it all about caching.

 ## The Cache Misconception